scale-it/algo-builder/README.md

 #### Installation from master

-We recommend installation from GitHub _master_ branch if you want to play with templates and examples (all our example smart contracts are tested against _master_) or you want to use the latest features.
+We recommend installation from GitHub _master_ branch if you want to play with templates and examples (all our example smart contracts are tested against _master_).
+The master branch corresponds to the latest released version.
-Don't forget to pull the latest changes - if you don't want to miss updates.

 ```
 git clone https://github.com/scale-it/algo-builder.git